 matematicas visuales visual math

-Felix Klein started his chapter about Taylor's Theorem writing: "I shall depart, namely, from de usual treatment in the textbooks by bringing to the foreground the finite series, so important in practice, and by aiding the intuitive grasp of the situation by means of graphs.
+Felix Klein started his chapter about Taylor's Theorem writing: "I shall depart, namely, from de usual treatment in the textbooks by bringing to the foreground the finite series, so important in practice, and by ading the intuitive grasp of the situation by means of graphs.
 In this way it will all seem elementary and easily comprehensible."

 We have to investigate whether and how far these polynomials represent usable curves of approximation.

 In the case of the exponential function, as the order increases, the parabolas give usable approximation to the original curve for a greater and greater interval.
+This is a wonderful behavior.
+We say then that the infinite series converge for all values of x.

 Taylor's series of the exponential function at x=0 is: